homezhan/artoolkit-docs/4_Android/android_camera_calibration_service.md

 The camera calibration service has a few requirements to use.
 Namely, internet.

 ###Library Linkage
+#### ARToolKit for Android v5.3.1 and later.
+All apps running the camera calibration service depend on native library libcurl.
+As of ARToolKit v5.3.1, libcurl and its dependencies libssl and libcrypto are supplied as a statically linked library.
+Applications that link to ARBaseLib or libARWrapper will automatically load these dependencies.

+#### ARToolKit for Android v4.x - v5.3
-All apps running the camera calibration service depend on native library libcurl, and its dependencies libcrypto and libssl.
-Applications that link to ARBaseLib will automatically load these dependencies, but other examples not based on ARBaseLib must now add these loadLibrary calls, ideally in a subclass of Android.Application or Android.Activity:
+All apps running the camera calibration service depend on native library libcurl.
+In ARToolKit v4.x - v5.3.0, libcurl and its dependencies libcrypto and libssl are supplied as dynamic libraries.
+Applications that link to ARBaseLib will automatically load these dependencies, but other examples not based on ARBaseLib must add these loadLibrary calls, ideally in a subclass of Android.Application or Android.Activity:
 <pre>
     System.loadLibrary("crypto");
     System.loadLibrary("ssl");